 To play a game, no personal data is usually necessary, so there is no danger at this point.

-Overall, as a cloud architect, I can state: Cloud gaming is safe.
+Overall, as a cloud architect, I can state: Cloud gaming, with the features mentioned above activated, is secure 🙂

 Is Cloud Gaming Worth it?